camerican/tttt/README.md

 # TackyTicTacToe
 ## A Code Test

 This project is a **Code Test** for a prospective employer built over 6 hours (1/15-1/16/15) implementing a TicTacToe game.
+An example of this project can be viewed at http://minnirok.com/tictactoe/

 ### Technical Requirements